 - 1. Does the project and application meet the program requirements? - a.
-Includes resolution of support from the applicant - b.
-Includes a signed letter of support or board approved resolution from the party responsible for maintenance of the project - c.
-The applicant provides the name, title and employer of the LPA employee in responsible charge of the project.
-(Cannot be a consultant) - d.
-Project must relate to surface transportation - e.
-Project fits into one the seven eligible activities - 2.
+Includes a board approved resolution of support from the applicant. - b.
+Includes a letter or a signed resolution of support from the owner of the public right-of-way. - c.
+Includes a signed letter of support or board approved resolution from the party responsible for maintenance of the project. - d.
+The applicant provides the name, title and employer of the LPA employee in responsible charge of the project (cannot be a consultant). - e.
+Project must relate to surface transportation. - f.
+Project fits into one of the seven eligible activities. - 2.
 Will the project affect user mode choice? - a.
 Has the applicant explained the predicted usage and the extent which the project promotes the use of other, non-automotive forms of transportation? - b.
 Will safety be improved? - c.
 Does the project connect community or regional activity centers? - d.
 Does the project utilize existing infrastructure to promote the use of non-automotive modes through the improvements of existing facilities? - 3.
 Does the project provide regional or community benefits? - a.
-Does the project provide regional or community benefits? - b.
-Does the project demonstrate the benefit to quality of life, community, and environment? - c.
+Does the project demonstrate the benefit to quality of life, community, and environment? - b.
 Does the project demonstrate the extent to which a project links other transportation modes and increases access to community centers (schools, employment sites, recreation and shopping), and its visibility or impact on surrounding locations? - 4.
 Does this project provide safety and public health benefits? - a.
 Does the project address a safety need? - b.
 Does this project increase active transportation opportunities? - c.
 Does this project provide other public health benefits? - 5.
-Is this project part of a state, regional, or municipal transportation, land use, or economic development of larger plan?
-If so, has the relevant pages to the plan been attached?

-- 6. Is this project located in one of the designated areas: Centers of Place, Complete Streets, Transit Village, and/or Urban Aid? - 7.
-How well does the proposed project meet the intent of the TAP Categories identified? - 8.
+Is this project part of a state, regional, municipal transportation, land use, economic development or larger plan?
+If so, have the relevant pages to the plan been attached? - 6.
+Is this project located in one of the designated areas: Centers of Place, Complete Streets, Transit Village, and/or Urban Aid? - 7.
+How well does the proposed project meet the intent of the TA Set-Aside Categories identified? - 8.
 Is this project ready to build or install? - a.
 Does the schedule reflect the necessary and accurate milestones? - b.
 Can the project progress in time to receive federal authorization within 2 years? - 9.
-Does this project have local support?
-Including Community Based Groups, Businesses and/or Residents. - 10.
-Has the applicant authorized previous Federal grants within the allotted timeframe? - 11.
-Will the project enhance an environmentally sensitive parcel? - a. involve vegetation management, - b. address wildlife management issues, - c. provide stormwater mitigation, - d. or preserve/rehabilitate an historic property (listed in or eligible for listing in the National and/or NJ Registers of Historic Places)? - 12.
-Will there be any ROW taking/easements from environmentally sensitive parcels? - 13.
+How well does the scope and cost estimate associated with the proposed improvement meet the defined problem? - 10.
+Does this project have local support, including Community Based Groups, Businesses and/or Residents?

+- 11. Has the applicant authorized previous Federal grants within the allotted timeframe? - 12.
+Will the project enhance an environmentally sensitive parcel? - a. preserve/rehabilitate an historic property (listed in or eligible for listing in the National and/or NJ Registers of Historic Places), - b. involve vegetation management, - c. prevention of invasive species, - d. erosion control, - e. storm water mitigation (pollution prevention and abatement), - f. wildlife management (reduction of mortality, a habitat connectivity, etc.)? - 13.
+Will there be any ROW taking/easements from environmentally sensitive parcels? - 14.
 Does the project schedule provide adequately for NEPA compliance? - a.
-Permits/approvals from NJDEP or other regulatory agencies (including Pinelands, Meadowlands, or Highlands)? - 14.
+Permits/approvals from NJDEP or other regulatory agencies (including Pinelands, Meadowlands, or Highlands)? - 15.
 Does the project have supplemental funds?